 Development at ICReDD

 One of the keys to developing new reactions at ICReDD is the use of computational chemistry.
-The development of computational chemistry has enabled detailed analysis of reaction mechanisms and the design of new reactions1.
-We have succeeded in the rational development of asymmetric catalysts with precisely controlled structures through computational chemistry and repeated experimental verification2.
-In addition, we use the AFIR method developed at ICReDD to predict possible reactions by finding all the transition states that are important steps in chemical reactions, and develop new chemical reactions effectively based on the results.
-We are also developing mechanochemical and mechanoredox synthesis methods that do not use solvents as a completely new reaction approach3,4.
-We believe that, in the future, the efficiency of reaction development can be greatly improved by the incorporation of machine learning and robots.
+The development of computational chemistry has enabled detailed analysis of reaction mechanisms and the design of new reactions.
+We have succeeded in the rational development of transition-metal catalysts with precisely controlled structures through computational chemistry and repeated experimental verification1.
+In addition, we use the AFIR method developed at ICReDD to predict possible reactions by finding all the transition states that are important steps in chemical reactions, and develop new chemical reactions effectively based on the results2.
+We are also developing mechanochemical and mechanoredox synthesis methods that do not use solvents as a completely new reaction approach3.
+We believe that, in the future, the efficiency of reaction development can be greatly improved by the incorporation of machine learning.

 - Iwamoto, H.; Imamoto, T.; Ito, H. Nature Commun.
 2018, 9, 2290.

 - (a) Mita, T.; Harabuchi, Y.; Maeda, S. Chem.
 Sci.
 2020, 11, 7569. (b) Hayashi, H.; Takano, H.; Katsuyama, H.; Harabuchi, Y.; Maeda, S.; Mita, T. Chem.
 Eur.
 J. 2021, 27, 10040.